-The selected Offeror will report to the Access to Finance Technical Assistance Manager/Advisor, who will review contract deliverables and invoices and give direction to the selected Offeror in the performance of its work.
-Additional contractual oversight and final approval of deliverables will be provided by the Market Linkages Team Leader.
+The selected Offeror will report to the Digital Transformation Technical Assistance Manager/Advisor within the Market Linkage team.
+The Digital Transformation Technical Assistance Manager/Advisor will review contract deliverables and invoices and give direction to the selected Offeror in the performance of their work.
+Additional contractual oversight and final approval of deliverables will be provided by the Market Linkage Team Leader.